-In the U.S., the key FMUs that implement DvP settlement of securities are the Depository Trust and Clearing Corporation (DTCC) and its two main subsidiaries, the National Securities Clearing Corporation (NSCC)-for equities-and the Fixed Income Clearing

-Corporation (FICC)-for fixed income securities.
+In the U.S., the key FMUs that implement DvP settlement of securities are the Depository Trust and Clearing Corporation (DTCC) and its two main subsidiaries, the National Securities Clearing Corporation (NSCC)-for equities-and the Fixed Income Clearing Corporation (FICC)-for fixed income securities.
 Both NSCC and FICC are particular types of FMUs known as central counterparties (CCPs).
 A CCP legally interposes itself between the two parties of a trade, guaranteeing that the trade will settle.
 Both of these CCPs use another DTCC subsidiary, the Depository Trust Company (DTC), as their central securities depository and settlement agent.

 While the details of this process are somewhat intricate, the key point is that delivery of securities to the purchaser and payment of funds to the seller occur if, and only if, the CCP is satisfied that each party has met its obligations.
 DvP securities settlements depend on just-in-time liquidity because participants must satisfy strict time deadlines for the settlement of open commitments.
 In addition, the CCP must have access to just-in-time liquidity to meet its guarantees in the event that one of its participants defaults.

 PvP represents an analogous system to settle both legs of a foreign currency transaction.
-Currently, the key FMU that implements PvP is the CLS Bank,3 which operates the Continuous Linked Settlement (CLS) system.
-CLS began operations in September 2002 and currently settles 17 actively traded currencies and 55% of all foreign currency transactions, making it the dominant settlement method for foreign currency trades.4
+Currently, the key FMU that implements PvP is the CLS Bank, which operates the Continuous Linked Settlement (CLS) system.
+CLS began operations in September 2002 and currently settles 17 actively traded currencies and 55% of all foreign currency transactions, making it the dominant settlement method for foreign currency trades.

 The way CLS works is an instructive example of how just-in-time liquidity is used to mitigate settlement risk.
-Eligible foreign currency transactions of CLS settlement participants must be submitted to CLS by a specific time and are settled in accordance with a sophisticated riskmanagement process.
+Eligible foreign currency transactions of CLS settlement participants must be submitted to CLS by a specific time and are settled in accordance with a sophisticated risk-management process.
 As a result of the settlement process, virtually all CLS participants will have obligations to CLS Bank in some currencies and receivables from CLS Bank in other currencies.
-Obligations to CLS Bank must be funded within the five-hour period from 7:00 a.m. to noon CET.5 This is where just-in-time liquidity becomes crucial for the participants.
+Obligations to CLS Bank must be funded within the five-hour period from 7:00 a.m. to noon CET.
+This is where just-in-time liquidity becomes crucial for the participants.
 CLS Bank will not pay out currencies owed to settlement participants if it would trigger a deficit across all currencies.
-To avoid such a situation, settlement participants must have access to sufficient just-in-time liquidity to meet promptly their pay-in obligations in currencies owed to CLS Bank.
-Failure to pay in according to this strict timetable constitutes default and would result in severe penalties for the defaulting bank.
+To avoid such a situation, settlement participants must have access to sufficient just-in-time liquidity to meet promptly their pay-in obligations in currencies for the defaulting bank.
 In addition, a default would require CLS itself to invoke its settlement failure procedures, which would require access to just-in-time liquidity, perhaps on very short notice.